kiocode/xenon/docs/Tasks Organization.md

 - [ ] add esp and aimbot support for visible/not players behind walls
 - [ ] check if the use of pointer makes sense like with vec2
 - [ ] add NONE to enums
+- [ ] check is use enums with plural or singular name
+- [ ] add fly

 ## InProgress